openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Object Detection (SSD, YOLO) - draws bounding boxes around multiple types of objects in an image.
 - Custom - often based on SSD.

-Suitable model for the OpenVINO™ toolkit can be find by:
+A suitable model for the OpenVINO toolkit can be acquired by:

 - Download public or Intel pre-trained models from the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) using the [Model Downloader tool](@ref omz_tools_downloader).
 - Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.